sntakirutimana72/etch-sketch/README.md

-# Etch A Sketch Notebook
+# Etch A Sketch

-A sketch notebook that allows users to draw on a canvas of various color behaviors.
+A Etch-A-Sketch is an app that allows users to sketch on a canvas of various color behaviors.

 ## Screenshots (Mobile)
 <table>